Aeronautics program now eligible for Post 9/11 GI Bill.

 Accelerated Flight Training Program

 Not only do we offer comprehensive training, we don't waste time.
 Our intensive format training program is unlike anything available in the industry today.
 Our program is systematic and demanding, but most importantly, it works!
-If you come to our school and follow the training program on one of two paths, career or certificate program, we will have all your courses completed so you can start work as a professional flight instructor in the most efficient manner possible.
+If you come to our school and follow the training program on one of two paths, associate degree or certificate program, we will have all your courses completed so you can start work as a professional flight instructor in the most efficient manner possible.
 Although we schedule flights every day, our classroom is subject to the weather, and maintenance.
 Safety has to be our top priority, which means we do not allow operational pressures influence the decision to fly in marginal weather or aircraft.
 This can cause the flight schedule to get delayed.
-Those in the certificate program can expect to finish in as little as three semesters (beginning in either fall or spring) or approximately 10-13 months while those choosing the career path, which provides the best opportunity for success in the industry, can expect to finish in as little as two academic years with an Associate in Applied Sciences degree.
-Although the courses in the certificate program are scheduled to be completed within three academic semesters, it is not uncommon for students to have to make-up flights a month or two after the end of the last semester of the program.
-The same is true for the career path option.
+Those in the certificate program can expect to finish in as little as three academic semesters (beginning in either fall or spring).
+An Associate degree in Aeronautics & Aviation Technology can expect to complete the program in two academic years.
+Although the courses in the certificate program are scheduled to be completed within three academic semesters, sometimes FAA check-rides have to be scheduled after completion of the course.